lukfor/nft-csv/README.md

 - `quote`: The character used to quote values (default:  `""`).
 - `decompress`: When true, decompress the content using the GZIP format before processing it (default: `false`).
 Files with the `.gz` extension are **NOT YET** decompressed automatically.

-The result is an object of class `TableWrapper` that contains the following methods:
+The result is an object of class `TableWrapper` that contains the following properties anf methods:

 #### `rowCount`